 So what are you waiting for?
 Get out there and explore all the fantastic dog-friendly parks London has to offer!
-If you’re a bit pushed for time don’t worry – you can find a local dog walker on Rover who will be more than happy to show your dog around.
-Why not make your doggy’s day?
+If you’re a bit pushed for time don’t worry—you can find a local dog walker on Rover.com who will be more than happy to show your dog around.
+There are plenty of sitters who provide dog walking as well as dog boarding in London (along with lots of cuddles), so why not make your doggy’s day?

 Featured image: Flickr